Automation - How to use triggers

 FAQ

-- Can I use triggers with Zapier directly?
-Without having to use the GET request option?
+• Can I use triggers with Zapier directly?
+Without having to use webhooks?

 Yes.
 These are called Notifications and work in reverse.